GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals

 \subsection{Classification at the Group Level}

-Next, the GCNs-Net was evaluated at a group of 20 subjects (S$_1 \sim$S$_{20}$) from the PhysioNet Dataset) based on the 10-fold cross-validation to validate the stability and reliability.
-In each experiment, the dataset has been randomly shuffled, following which it was divided into ten pieces, where the first nine parts were used as the training set, and the last one served as the test set.
-The procedure has been carried out ten times, thus provided us ten results.
+Next, the GCNs-Net is evaluated at a group of 20 subjects (S$_1 \sim$S$_{20}$) from the PhysioNet Dataset, following the 10-fold cross-validation to validate the stability and reliability.
+We divide the dataset into ten pieces and use one of them as the testing set, and the left nine pieces as the training set in turn.

-With the result from \refsec{Novel Deep Learning Framework of the GCNs} (88.852\% GAA, Model C6-P6-K2), 11 results were listed in \reffig{10-times}.
-89.387\% maximum GAA was achieved, and the lowest was 87.896\%.
-The averaged GAAs and F1 Score were both 88.57\%.
-At the group level, the performance was stably reproducible through the repetitive experiments for cross-validation, showing reliability and stability of the GCNs-Net.
+With the results from~\refsec{Novel Deep Learning Framework of the GCNs} (88.85\% accuracy, Model C6-P6-K2), 11 results are listed in~\reffig{10-times}.
+89.39\% maximum accuracy is achieved, and the lowest is 87.90\%.
+The averaged accuracy and F1-score are both 88.57\%.
+At the group level, the performance is stably reproducible through repetitive experiments for cross-validation, showing the reliability and stability of the GCNs-Net.